awcuny/creative_coding_sp25/week11.md

 We are meeting over Slack this week.

 ### Lecture
 This week, we will have a brief lecture will cover the history of 3D, providing an overview of various 3D methods and tools.
-Subsequently, we will delve into implementing 3D using p5.js functions.
+Subsequently, we will dive into implementing 3D using p5.js functions.

 - [Lecture PDF](https://teaching-files.s3.us-east-2.amazonaws.com/creativecoding/lectures/creativecoding_week11.pdf)
 - [Lecture Video on YouTube](https://youtu.be/QUzYU7TF8CY)